Kathalysth/explorify/README.md

 - Book a Tour (only logged in)(made possible with Stripe API)
 - Update your user information (only logged in)
 - Update your password (only logged in)
+- Update your profile picture (only logged in)
 - See your bookings (only logged in)
 - Keep being logged in thanks to cookies and jwt